rozek/svelte-drag-and-drop-actions/README.md

 The type annotiations shown below are relevant for TypeScript programmers only, JavaScript programmers may simply ignore them.

-(t.b.w.)

-`use:asDraggable` should never be combined with `use:asDroppable` (as the latter includes the former) - if you want an element to be dropped somewhere, simply use `use:asDroppable` alone.

-`use:asDraggable` may, however, be combined with `use:asDropZone` in order to implement draggable drop zones.

-### use:asDroppable ###

-`use:asDroppable` is an extension of `use:asDraggable` and should be used for elements which will not only be dragged around but also dropped onto another element.
-Because of the underlying HTML5 drag-and-drop, dropping an element onto another one may lead to an exchange of data - but `svelte-drag-and-drop-actions` extends that functionality (for elements within the same application) and gives the programmer full control over what a "drop" will trigger without any need for nasty tricks (based on the keys of a DataTransfer object)

-The type annotiations shown below are relevant for TypeScript programmers only, JavaScript programmers may simply ignore them.

 `use:asDraggable={options}`

 is the classical pattern for Svelte actions. `use:asDraggable` supports the following options (bundled into an instance of type `DraggableOptions`):